DgACSDVXVWnTXHMniNleonXr.jpg

 Gene Siskel Film Center Theater 1, 164 N State St

-Mast-del, Maryam Tafakory, 2023.
+Razeh-del, Maryam Tafakory, 2024.
 Courtesy of the artist and LUX.

-The works of Jarman Award–winning artist Maryam Tafakory are gripping meditations on desire, erasure, and resistance.
-Layering imagery from post-revolutionary Iranian cinema, archival documents, autobiographical fragments, and found sound, Tafakory excavates speculative histories of female intimacy and solidarity censored by the state and excised from official records.
+The works of Jarman Award–winning artist Maryam Tafakory are gripping meditations on resistance, erasure, and desire.
+Layering imagery from post-revolutionary Iranian cinema, archival documents, autobiographical fragments, and found sound, Tafakory excavates speculative histories of female intimacy and activism censored from official records.
 Her tactile assemblages—swaths of saturated color, half-hidden figures, and text—reflect on the limits of representation while unsettling the West’s reductive understandings of Iranian life and history.
-She presents three recent works—Daria’s Night Flowers (2025), Razeh-del (2024), and Mast-del (2023)—charged portraits of pleasure and defiance in the face of coercion and oppression, alongside a special live performance that expands on questions of omission, absence, and memory.
+She presents a live film performance of a new work, Gol[e] Sorkh (2026), which explores the roles women played in leftist movements in the years leading up to the Islamic Revolution.
+The program also includes two recent films—Daria’s Night Flowers (2025) and Razeh-del (2024)—charged portraits of pleasure and defiance in the face of coercion and oppression.

 Followed by a conversation with Maryam Tafakory and audience Q&A. Presented with support from the Walker Art Center.